adataschultz/UsedCars_Prices/Deploy/app_usedCars/README.md

  | | |-train_model.py
 ```

-## To run the app locally using docker compose:
+## To run the app locally using `Docker`:
-Edit the endpoint in `frontend/app.py` to http://localhost:80/predict or the docker url given the build.
+Edit the endpoint in `frontend/app.py` to http://localhost:80/predict or the `Docker` url given the build.
-Open a terminal with docker running, then run:<br>
+Open a terminal with `Docker` running, then run <code>docker compose build</code> and successively <code>docker compose up</code>.

-<code>docker compose build</code><br>
-and successively<br>

-<code>docker compose up</code>

-To visit the FastAPI UI, visit http://localhost:80 and to visit the streamlit UI use http://localhost:8501
+To visit the FastAPI UI, visit http://localhost:80 and to visit the streamlit UI use http://localhost:8501.

 # `Streamlit Cloud` and `Heroku`
-The frontend app can be viewed on `Streamlit Cloud` at https://predicting-used-vehicles-prices.streamlit.app/
+The frontend app can be viewed on `Streamlit Cloud` at https://predicting-used-vehicles-prices.streamlit.app/.

-The frontend app can be viewed on `Heroku` at https://app-usedcars-836bbb4de9f1.herokuapp.com/
+The frontend app can be viewed on `Heroku` at https://app-usedcars-447e57f04eff.herokuapp.com/.

-## App Deployment on Google Cloud Platform
+## App Deployment on `Google Cloud Platform`
 This application is currently hosted on `Google Cloud Platform` using `Cloud Run` using two separate containers for the frontend and backend.

-The steps to host the app on Google Cloud Platform are:
+The steps to host the app on `Google Cloud Platform` are:

 1. Create a `GCP` billing account.
 2. Enable `Cloud Run` and `Artifact Registry` APIs.
-3. Activate the `Cloud Shell`, authorize docker in a specified region and create a repository in `Artifact Registry`
+3. Activate the `Cloud Shell`, authorize docker in a specified region and create a repository in `Artifact Registry`.
-4. Then clone the [Used Car Repository](https://github.com/adataschultz/UsedCars_Prices/tree/main) in the `Cloud Shell`
+4. Then clone the [Used Car Repository](https://github.com/adataschultz/UsedCars_Prices/tree/main) in the `Cloud Shell`.
-5. Next, move to the `Deploy/app_usedCars` directory and run `docker compose build`
+5. Next, move to the `Deploy/app_usedCars` directory and run `docker compose build`.
-5. Then tag and push both the frontend and backend to `Artifact Registry`
+5. Then tag and push both the frontend and backend to `Artifact Registry`.
 6. Next, create the two `Cloud Run` services for the `Streamlit` frontend and `FastAPI`backend.
 The frontend uses the same URL generated for the backend service to run requests.
-7. Connect `Cloud Build` to the GitHub repository to set up a trigger when the `main` branch is updated.
+7. Connect `Cloud Build` to the `Git` repository to set up a trigger when the `main` branch is updated.